Brokerages limit trading in GameStop, sparking outcry

 Regardless, Spatt said regulators will likely feel pressure to look at it deeply.
 “At some point, things shooting up in these kinds of ways are going to come crashing down,” he said.
 “People are going to be crying out, ‘Where were you, and why didn’t you protect these investors?’”

+Robinhood itself has been the target of regulators, settling charges late last year of not getting the best prices for investors trading on its app and that it didn't fully disclose the risks involved in trading stocks and options.

-——— AP Business Writer Marcy Gordon, Markets Writer Stan Choe and Technology Writer Matt O'Brien contributed.
+——— AP Business Writers Marcy Gordon, Joseph Pisani and Damian J. Troise, Markets Writer Stan Choe and Technology Writer Matt O'Brien contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.